THEOJCODE/jekyll-theme-satellite/_pages/Ayurveda/Myths/Article3.md

 # The Real Harm

-• Delayed diagnosis
-• Continued transmission
-• Drug resistant TB
-• Preventable deaths
-India already carries one of the highest TB burdens globally.
-Promoting unscientific cures worsens this crisis.

-Tuberculosis is not cured by massage, music, alcohol, perfumes, or observing women.
-It is cured by antibiotics, compliance, and evidence based care.
-Anything else is not alternative medicine.
-It is medical misinformation.
+Unscientific TB claims cause delayed diagnosis and allow the infection to spread further in the community.
+Wrong or incomplete treatment increases the risk of drug resistant tuberculosis and leads to avoidable suffering and deaths.
+In a country like India with a very high TB burden such misinformation directly worsens an already serious public health problem.

+Tuberculosis is a serious infectious disease that spreads from person to person and can be fatal if not treated correctly.
+Relying on unproven traditional claims instead of modern treatment leads to delayed diagnosis continued spread drug resistance and avoidable deaths.
+TB is not cured by lifestyle practices rituals or comfort measures.
+It is cured only by scientifically tested anti TB medicines taken for the full prescribed duration under medical supervision.
+Protecting patients and public health requires evidence based treatment not belief based claims.